 Medications that can cause pale stool include large doses of bismuth subsalicylate and anti-diarrheal drugs.
 Nonsteroidal anti-inflammatory drugs, naproxen (EC-Naprosyn), birth control pills, antibiotics, and anabolic steroids are most likely to cause drug-induced hepatitis.

 Drug-induced hepatitis and the related discolored stools can be reversed a few days or weeks after switching medications.

-Pale-colored stool may be a normal finding in infants and children.
-In comparison to adults, pale stools in children may not necessarily be an indication of any underlying medical condition.
-They should be pale stools but not white.
+Pale-colored stool may be a typical symptom in infants and children.
+Compared to adults, pale stools in children may not necessarily indicate any underlying medical condition as long as it’s pale, not white.

 Infants on breastfeeding often have a light yellow-brown stool appearance.
 During their weaning, infants’ stools turn brown as soon as they are introduced to solids.

-In case of the union of pale-color stool in an infant with other visible signs of any other disease, talk to a pediatrician and get a diagnosis.
+In case of the appearance of pale-color stool in an infant with visible signs of any other disease, talk to a pediatrician and get a diagnosis.

 Pregnancy poop color is brown similar to healthy adult poop.
 The white chalky stools or pale-colored stools during pregnancy might indicate a liver disorder known as cholestasis of pregnancy.
-In addition, pancreatic and gallbladder diseases might also be responsible for white color stool.
+In addition, pancreatic and gallbladder diseases might also be responsible for white-colored stool.

 Here are some common signs in addition to clay-colored stools: